Vancouver Get Inspired Talks is a new TEDx-style event featuring inspirational speakers at the Vancouver Convention Centre in Vancouver.

 2018 Get Inspired Talks

-The first ever Get Inspired Talks is the Vancouver Get Inspired Talks event which takes place on Saturday, October 20th, 2018, at the Vancouver Convention Centre.
+The first ever Get Inspired Talks was the Vancouver Get Inspired Talks event which took place on Saturday, October 20th, 2018, at the Vancouver Convention Centre.

 Tickets and Prices

-Admission to Vancouver Get Inspired Talks costs $77 (plus GST).
-For that price you get non-assigned seating to an exceptional afternoon of inspirational and thought-provoking speakers, plus $120 worth of bonus gifts.
+Admission to Vancouver Get Inspired Talks in 2018 cost $77 (plus GST).
+For that price you got non-assigned seating to an exceptional afternoon of inspirational and thought-provoking speakers, plus $120 worth of bonus gifts.

-Attendees of the event also receive the following bonus gifts:
+Attendees of the event received the following bonus gifts:

 - Two beginner ballroom dancing group lessons with the JC Dance Company (worth up to $42).